xakur/soppusite/_posts/2023-08-24-3-reasons-being-stubborn-is-a-good-thing.md

 ## Conclusion

 Stubbornness is a subjective viewpoint.
-In whatever you do, whether you call yourself stubborn or not, it is always helpful to consider and evaluate all perspectives and eventually follow what your heart.
+Whether you call yourself stubborn or not, it is always helpful to consider and evaluate all perspectives.
+Follow your heart after thoroughly reviewing the matter.
 It is better than to regret doing or not doing something because you chose to listen to what others have told you.
 After all, this is your life.
 You are entitled to make your own choices.
 Always hold yourself accountable in everything that you do.